-- a) A request for a file is made by the user. - b) Upon request, the clerical officer locates the file in the cabinet and fills the file tracer card. - c) The file is retrieved and recorded in the file movement register. - d) The clerical officer dispatches the file to the requesting officer.
+- a) A request for a file is made by the user through a phone call. - b) Upon request, the clerical officer locates the file in the cabinet and fills file tracer card. - c) The file is retrieved and recorded in the file movement register.

+d) The clerical officer dispatches the file to the requesting officer.